Allergy Services for Primary Care Physicians: Expanding Access to Long-Term Allergy Relief

 of referred patients do not see the specialist to whom they are referred

-2. Qualify the Ancillary Services Vendor
+2. Qualify the Ancillary Medical Services Vendor

 Patient care should meet or exceed current practice standards.
 Ask the vendor: